kvbc/cmd-calculator/README.md

 # cmd-calculator

-A cmd calculator, my first project made in C++.
-Supports parasyntheses
+A command-line calculator, my first project made in C++.
+Containing a couple of mathematical operators and functions.
+This calculator was written without using stack, as a challenge to create a functioning calculator without converting the standard infix syntax to postfix notation `(Reverse Polish Notation)` and as I said before - the stack.

 # Operators